HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/spec.md

 * System actors acting as clients **SHALL** obtain the access token as defined in the [Bulk Data Access IG Authorization Section]({{ site.data.fhir.ver.bulkIg }}/authorization/index.html#obtaining-an-access-token) specification.

-* For the healthcare survey use cases, EHRs **SHALL** support the system/*.read scopes.
+* For the health care survey use cases, EHRs **SHALL** support the system/*.read scopes.

 * The NCHS data stores **SHALL** support the system/*.read and system/*.write scopes.

-* The healthcare organization's existing processes along with the EHRs authorization server **SHALL** verify consent and other policy requirements before allowing the Backend Service App to access the data to be included in the healthcare survey report.
+* The health care organization's existing processes along with the EHRs authorization server **SHALL** verify any organizational policy requirements (for example, registration of Backend Service App, authorizing requested scopes, testing and verification of BSA implementation in sandbox environment prior to production) before allowing the Backend Service App to access the data to be included in the health care survey report.

 ##### Knowledge Artifact and Knowledge Artifact Repository Requirements

 * NCHS **SHALL** create a Knowledge Artifact following the constraints identified by the [MedMorph Provisioning requirements]({{site.data.fhir.ver.medmorphIg}}/provisioning.html#creating-knowledge-artifacts)

-* NCHS **SHALL** publish the Group Resource containing the list of all the Practitioners participating in the healthcare survey.
+* NCHS **SHALL** publish the Group Resource containing the list of all the Practitioners participating in the health care survey.
 This can be published in the NCHS Data Store FHIR Server or a separate Knowledge Artifact Repository.

-* NCHS **SHALL** republish the Group Resource when the list of all the Practitioners participating in the Healthcare survey changes.
+* NCHS **SHALL** republish the Group Resource when the list of all the Practitioners participating in the health care survey changes.

 * NCHS **SHALL** create the Knowledge Artifact following the constraints identified in [HCS-PlanDefinition](StructureDefinition-hcs-plandefinition.html).